 A hypothetical example of the calculations is attached hereto as Schedule A, which is an integral part of this Charter.

-One (1) vote shall also be allocated to each elected DPCA officer and DNC member representing Democrats Abroad.
+One (1) vote shall also be allocated to each elected DPCA Officer and DNC Member representing Democrats Abroad.

 Each Country Committee in compliance with Section 5.4 and represented at the meeting in person, by proxy, or in accordance with Section 3.7 shall have the right to vote.

-All decisions shall be taken by simple majority vote except where a two-thirds (2/3rds) vote is required (Sections 2.4(c), 4.2, 5.3, 6.1 and 10.1) or where the right to vote is not accorded to all DPCA members of the DPCA (Sections 4.2 and 7.2).
+All decisions shall be taken by simple majority vote except where a two-thirds (2/3rds) vote is required (Sections 2.4(c), 4.2, 5.3, 6.1 and 10.1) or where the right to vote is not accorded to all DPCA Members of the DPCA (Sections 4.2 and 7.2).
 The simple majority must include votes from at least one-third (1/3rd) of all Country Committees.

-No DPCA member or valid proxyholder may cast in excess of 4 votes (including proxies) of the total number of votes determined under Section 3.6 (a) and (b).
+No DPCA Member or valid proxy-holder may cast in excess of 4 votes (including proxies) of the total number of votes determined under Section 3.6 (a) and (b).
 Subject to the foregoing and to Subsection (f) below pertaining to Representatives, the votes of a Country Committee shall be cast by the Chair or, in the absence of the Chair, by the Vice Chair and Voting Representative(s) if any.
 If both the Chair and Vice Chair of a Country Committee with no Voting Representatives are present in person at a meeting, each shall have one-half of such votes.

-If in any vote to be decided on the basis of Country Committees, there is a division among its DPCA members (including Voting Representatives), the fractions resulting from such divisions shall be counted as fractions in the vote of the DPCA.
-This rule shall not apply for the selection of delegates to the National Convention or the election of DNC members.
+If in any vote to be decided on the basis of Country Committees, there is a division among its DPCA Members (including Voting Representatives), the fractions resulting from such divisions shall be counted as fractions in the vote of the DPCA.
+This rule shall not apply for the selection of delegates to the National Convention or the election of DNC Members.

-Each Country Committee shall have the option to elect non-voting Representatives, and shall be required to elect at least the minimum number of Voting Representatives necessary to enable it to cast all its votes.
+Each Country Committee shall have the option to elect Non-voting Representatives, and shall be required to elect at least the minimum number of Voting Representatives necessary to enable it to cast all its votes.
 Such election(s) shall be held at the same time as the

 election of a Country Committee's Chair and Vice Chair.
 If a Country Committee has more than one (1) Voting Representative, gender balance shall apply.
 The term of a Voting Representative shall be the same as for Officers of the Country Committee.
 All Voting Representatives shall be entitled to attend all Democrats Abroad meetings during the same two (2)-year term as for the Country Committee Chair and Vice Chair offices.
-If a Country Committee is entitled to less than five (5) votes, the Non-Voting DPCA Representative, if any, shall have the right to speak at DPCA meetings but not to vote, except under Section 3.7 below.
+If a Country Committee is entitled to less than five (5) votes, the Non-voting DPCA Representative, if any, shall have the right to speak at DPCA meetings but not to vote, except under Section 3.7 below.
 If a Country Committee is entitled to five (5) or more votes, the distribution of votes among the Chair, Vice Chair, and Voting Representative(s) (if any) shall be determined by the Country Committee at the time of election, failing which by the Country Committee Chair; provided, however, that a Voting Representative shall have no less than one (1) vote nor more votes than the Country Committee Chair or Vice Chair.

 Section 3.7 (Capacity to Vote and Proxies)

-No DPCA member of the DPCA may vote in more than one capacity (e.g., DPCA officer, DNC member, Country Committee Chair, or Voting Representative) in any vote taken under this Charter; proxyholders may exercise their proxies without violating this subsection.
+No DPCA Member of the DPCA may vote in more than one capacity (e.g., DPCA Officer, DNC Member, Country Committee Chair, or Voting Representative) in any vote taken under this Charter; proxy-holders may exercise their proxies without violating this subsection.